orel-adivi/orel-adivi/README.md

 -->

 # Hi there!
-My name is Orel Adivi, and I am a Software Engineering Student :computer: at Technion - Israel Institute of Technology.
+My name is Orel Adivi, and I am a Software Engineering Student 🖥️ at Technion - Israel Institute of Technology.